JoshuaVandaele/AutoDriveSetup/README.md

-# PersonalDriveSetup
+# AutoDriveSetup
-This is for my own personal use but, feel free to use it, it should automatically set itself up on a new, clean drive.
+This script is used to automatically set up an external drive as an extension, very useful for myself.